1987 Citroen 2CV ‘Dolly’

 After the body, the mechanicals were commenced with the re-boring of the engine, valves re-seated and reground etc.

-The painting and the upholstery were undertaken by myself, and after about 9 years the restoration of ‘Lemondrop” was complete.
+I completed the painting and the upholstery, and after about nine years, the restoration of “Lemondrop” was complete.

 Specifications